 Pros: Neutral color throughout the range.
 Minimal vignetting.
 Thick buttery ring for easy rotation.
 Nice and sharp.

 Cons: Markings for reference only.
 Dot markings for reference only.
 Severe cross patterns at higher densities.
 No hard stops at the maximum and minimum range.
-Doesn’t come with a lens cap, which fits the outer ring.
+It doesn’t have a lens cap that fits the outer ring.

-Description: The Tiffen Variable Neutral Density Filter is a popular choice among my fellow videographers.
+Description: The Tiffen Variable Neutral Density Filter is popular among my fellow videographers.

 The Tiffen VND has an even coloring throughout the whole range of stops.

-It would have been nice if the markings were numbers because it is easy to forget, which dot you set it to before.
-Also, the dots are for reference only and doesn’t correspond to a specific stop.
+It would have been nice if the markings were numbers because it is easy to forget which dot you set it to before.
+Also, the dots are for reference only and don’t correspond to a specific stop.

-No hard stops at the recommended maximum and minimum range make it possible to accidentally twist the filter to unusable results.
+No hard stops at the recommended maximum and minimum range make it possible to twist the filter to unusable results accidentally.

-From my experience, you’ll start to see bad cross patterns at higher densities, which become especially noticeable with wider angle lenses.
+From my experience, you’ll see bad cross patterns at higher densities, which become especially noticeable with wider-angle lenses.